The Fool on the Hill: Background and lyrics

 The song's lyrics describe the titular "fool", a solitary figure who is not understood by others, but is actually wise.
 In his authorised biography, Many Years from Now, Paul McCartney says he first got the idea for the premise from the Dutch design collective the Fool, who were the Beatles' favourite designers in 1967 and told him that they had derived their name from the Tarot card of the same name.
 According to McCartney, the song possibly relates to a character such as Maharishi Mahesh Yogi, the Beatles' meditation teacher:

 "Fool on the Hill" was mine and I think I was writing about someone like Maharishi.
 His detractors called him a fool.
 Because of his giggle, he wasn't taken too seriously.
 It was this idea of a fool on the hill, a guru in a cave, I was attracted to ...
 I was sitting at the piano at my father's house in Liverpool hitting a D 6th chord, and I made up "Fool on the Hill".

+In his book The Lyrics: 1956 to the Present (2021), McCartney clarified that the song is "a very complimentary portrait and represents the Maharishi as having the capacity to keep perfectly still in the midst of the hurly-burly".
 Alistair Taylor, in his book Yesterday, reports a mysterious incident involving a man who inexplicably appeared near him and McCartney during a walk on Primrose Hill and then disappeared again, soon after McCartney and Taylor had conversed about the existence of God.
 In Taylor's account, this incident prompted McCartney to write "The Fool on the Hill".

 McCartney played the song for John Lennon during a writing session for "With a Little Help from My Friends" in March 1967.
 At this point, McCartney had the melody but the lyrics remained incomplete until September.
 Lennon told him to write it down; McCartney said he did not need to, because he was sure he would not forget it.
 In his 1980 interview with Playboy magazine, Lennon said, "Now that's Paul.
 Another good lyric.
 Shows he's capable of writing complete songs."